frasermarlow/singer-getting-started/README.md

 Now it is time to connect to your new EC2 instance.
 For this we will use SSH (Secure SHell is a secure networking protocol for connecting to a remote computer.)

-In Windows open the command prompt (Start menu, type ‘_cmd_’ and press enter)
+In Windows open the command prompt (Start menu, type ‘_cmd_’ and press enter).
+A primer for [using SSH on Mac can be found here](https://osxtips.net/how-to-use-ssh-on-mac/).

 Here you need to create the following command replacing the two values `<path-to-pem>` and `<server-ip>`